YuTingBlue/Master-Thesis/README.md

-## Balancing Security, Cost, and Emissions: Modelling Taiwan’s Electricity Transition
+### Balancing Security, Cost, and Emissions: Modelling Taiwan’s Electricity Transition
-### Accompanying repository for thesis

 This repository contains all R scripts and input datasets used for this thesis.